hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, I can't fail to mention two other Nobel laureates in physics:

-- Hannes Alfven and Carl-Gunne Falthammar, 1963: *Cosmical Electrodynamics*, 2d edition.
+- Hannes Alfven, 1950: *Cosmical Electrodynamics*.
 International Series of Monographs on Physics.
 Oxford University Press.
-(Original edition, 1950.)
     - Alfven (1908-1995) is the founder of modern magnetohydrodynamics, a topic he covers in this book.
-Alven won the 1970 Nobel Prize in Physics.
+Alven won the 1970 Nobel Prize in Physics for his contributions to plasma physics.
+A second edition in 1963, co-authored with Carl-Gunne Falthammar, was subtitled *Fundamental Principles*.

 - Subrahmanyan Chandrasekhar, 1981:  *Hydrodynamic and Hydromagnetic Stability*.
 Dover.
 (Original edition published in the International Series of Monographs on Physics, by Oxford University Press, 1961.)
     - A landmark contribution by a legendary astrophysicist.
 Anyone interested in hydrodynamic instabilities must own this book.
 Chandrasekhar (1910-1995) won the 1983 Nobel Prize in Physics.
 (In 2011 Edward A. Spiegel  edited and published Chandrasekhar's 1954 lectures on *The Theory of Turbulence*.)